LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 Once you have finished this chapter you should be able to:

-1. Explain how healthcare workers can protect themselves against COVID-19.
+1. Explain how health workers can protect themselves against COVID-19.
 2. Describe personal protective equipment.
 3. Use and wash a non-medical cloth face mask correctly.
 4. Recognise and manage work-related stress.

 ## How to protect yourself

-### 4-1 Are healthcare workers at increased risk of coronavirus infection?
+### 4-1 Are health workers at increased risk of coronavirus infection?

 Yes.
 Anyone who is in close in contact with someone who has COVID-19 or is suspected of having coronavirus infection is at increased risk.
 They therefore need to take extra care.

-### 4-2 What can healthcare workers do to protect themselves?
+### 4-2 What can health workers do to protect themselves?

 They should: